wanyu-lin/wanyu-lin.github.io/_pages/biography.md

 <p>Wanyu has been a runner since 2013.
 She has completed her first half-marathon in Standard Chartered Hong Kong Marathon, 2014, and her first full marathon in Toronto ScotialBank Marathon, 2017. </p>

-<a href="../assets/publications/cv.pdf">Wanyu’s </a>Curriculum Vitae as of August 2020.
+<a href="../assets/publications/cv.pdf">Wanyu’s </a>Curriculum Vitae as of May 2021.
 </div>